The Early Signs of Burnout in Working Women (Before You Realise It)

 Burnout doesn’t always arrive with a clear breaking point.
 For many working women, it builds slowly in the background, while life and work continue as normal and you keep pushing through.

-You might still be managing your job, your responsibilities, and other people’s needs, yet feeling more exhausted, irritable, or disconnected than you used to.
-These quieter changes are often the earliest signs of burnout and they’re easy to overlook when you’re used to coping.
+You're still managing your job, your responsibilities, and other people’s needs, yet you feel exhausted, irritable, or disconnected.
+These are common signs of burnout at work in women, especially when you're still performing well externally.

 The Rising Cost of Burnout in Working Women